15 Crawlability Problems & How to Fix Them

 13. JavaScript Resources Blocked in Robots.txt

-For example, if you block a JavaScript file that loads the main content of a page, the crawlers may not be able to see that content.
+For example, if you block a JavaScript file that loads the main content of a page, crawlers may not be able to see that content.

-Go to the “Issues” tab and search for “blocked.”
+Alternatively, use Semrush's Site Audit tool.
+Navigate to the "Issues" tab and search for "blocked."

 If issues are detected, click on the blue links.